 I realized I never wrote the “Breaking-my-back-in-Mongolia” story for theperfectstrugglersdotcom.
 So here it is: my ‘How did I break my back memoires’ in Mongolia during our Mongolia horse trek.
+Sometimes struggles and traveling the world combine perfectly well.

 In 2014 we decided to go for it.
 Chase the dream and live the consequences.
 Which meant quitting the 9-till-5 and selling the house.
 And go on a long wished for world trip.
 Via Berlin, Moscow and the Trans Siberian express we ended up in Mongolia.
 We had 19 days to travel Mongolia.
 Which is a very short time.
 But back than we traveled with a high pace.
 So 19 days felt like eternity.
 So what do you do when you have all the time in the world and you are in Mongolia?
 Yes, you book a Mongolia horse trek.